 The termination of regular faculty on continuous appointments, on whatever grounds, is governed by the Academic Tenure Regulations (Section 310.020) and the Procedures in Cases of Dismissal for Cause (Section 310.060) rather than this Grievance Procedure.
-Any matter related to the termination of regular faculty on continuous appointment cannot be grieved under Section 370.015.
+Any matter related to the termination of regular faculty on continuous appointment cannot be grieved under Section 370.010.

 The non-renewal of regular faculty on regular term appointments, on whatever grounds, is governed by the Academic Tenure Regulations (Section 310.020) rather than this Grievance Procedure.
-For the Columbia and Kansas City campuses only, the reference to Section 370.010 in Section 310.020F shall be taken instead to reference Section 370.015.
 As laid out in Section 310.020.F.3., if a tenure-track faculty members’ non-renewal has been unsuccessfully appealed to the Chancellor, the faculty member may use this grievance process only to allege that the decision resulted from inadequate consideration, or that the decision was based significantly on consideration violative of academic freedom, or that the decision was based significantly on considerations violative of governing policies on equal employment opportunity.

 Grievance Process: